 Article of both standard and special issues will be reviewed by the editors, and, if considered potentially suitable for JCOM América Latina, also by at least two referees through a double-blind peer review.
 The Editor's decision will be communicated to the corresponding author at the end of the review process.

-Manuscript style and template
+Manuscript submission style and template

-Please use the following template to prepare your manuscript: Author template
+Please use the following template to prepare your manuscript: Author template.

 Language: